geodesymiami/rsmas_insar/README.md

 git clone https://github.com/geodesymiami/accounts.git ~/accounts ;
 ```

-* Go to the area where you want to install the code (e.g. ~/test/test1).
+* Go to the area where you want to install the code:

 ```
 cd ~/test/test1
 ```

 * Install the code using the commands below (you need a reasonable recent git version (the default on pegasus is too old, get a [local version](https://github.com/geodesymiami/rsmas_insar/blob/master/setup/install_git.md), or use an old rsmas_insar version).
-Installation takes about 10 minutes.

 ```
 bash